paperless-ngx/paperless-ngx/docs/administration.md

 Options available to docker installations:

 -   Backup the docker volumes.
 These usually reside within `/var/lib/docker/volumes` on the host and you need to be root in order to access them.

     Paperless uses 4 volumes:

     -   `paperless_media`: This is where your documents are stored.
     -   `paperless_data`: This is where auxillary data is stored.
 This folder also contains the SQLite database, if you use it.
     -   `paperless_pgdata`: Exists only if you use PostgreSQL and contains the database.
     -   `paperless_dbdata`: Exists only if you use MariaDB and contains the database.

 Options available to bare-metal and non-docker installations:

 -   Backup the entire paperless folder.
 This ensures that if your paperless instance crashes at some point or your disk fails, you can simply copy the folder back into place and it works.

     When using PostgreSQL or MariaDB, you'll also have to backup the database.

 ### Restoring {#migrating-restoring}

+If you've backed-up Paperless-ngx using the [document exporter](#exporter), restoring can simply be done with the [document importer](#importer).

+Of course, other backup strategies require restoring any volumes, folders and database copies you created in the steps above.

 ## Updating Paperless {#updating}